Event Simulator

 StatusYesTransaction status (see options below)

-Transfer reasonNoReason for rejection (only when status is rejected)
+Transfer reasonNoReason for rejection (only when status is Rejected)

-Transfer reason (only when status is rejected): insufficient_funds, closed_account, blocked_account, fraud_suspected, technical, unknown, customer, regulatory_reason, transaction_forbidden
+Transfer reason (only when status is Rejected): insufficient_funds, closed_account, blocked_account, fraud_suspected, technical, unknown, customer, regulatory_reason, transaction_forbidden

 What happens

-• A debit transaction is created on the acquiring account
+• A debit transaction is created on the payout account & depending on the selected status in the EventSimulator, the payout session status is updated

 • Configured webhooks are triggered